hawkaii/wifi-golang-backend/README.md

   - Connect to WiFi networks with distance validation (ensures user is near the network).
   - List nearby WiFi networks based on geolocation.
   - Fetch all available and saved WiFi networks.
+- **AI-Powered Recommendations**:
+  - Integrates with Google Gemini AI to recommend interesting stops (landmarks, attractions, etc.) between two locations.
+  - For each recommended stop, fetches all available WiFi networks nearby.
+  - Enables users to plan routes and discover both places and connectivity along the way.
 - **Statistics**: Endpoints to get and update user/network statistics.
 - **MongoDB Integration**: Uses MongoDB for persistent storage with geospatial queries.
 - **Modular & Testable**: Handlers are structured for dependency injection and easy testing.